-You Got This: Your Basic Interview Prep Checklist
+You Got This: Your Basic Interview Preparation Checklist

-Here are some quick interview prep tips that can help you better represent the professional boss lady you truly are!!
+Here are some quick interview preparation tips that can help you better represent the professional woman you truly are!!

 1. Research the Company